photo by Nick Wilkes Photography

 Making an appointment

 Individuals on personal retreats may want to meet with a spiritual guide while at Holy Wisdom Monastery.
-This can be noted on the Availability Inquiry Form for guest rooms and hermitages.
+This can be noted on the Availability Inquiry for guest rooms and hermitages.